 What is the Howard E. Ivester Early College campus like?

-The Howard E. Ivester Early College campus has been renovated and is a designated college campus for our partner colleges - with a learning commons, student meeting area, student bistro, collaborative spaces, and classrooms equipped with 21st Century technology.
+The Howard E. Ivester Early College campus is a renovated and designated college dual enrollment campus for our partner colleges and their professors - with a learning commons, student meeting area, student bistro, collaborative spaces, advisors, resources, cafe, and classrooms equipped with 21st Century technology.